DTW-Merge: A Novel Data Augmentation Technique for Time Series Classification: Related works

 \section{Related works}

-Adding noise and rotating are the data augmentation methods that are inspired by the techniques used for images.
+Most of the presented time series data augmentation methods are based on simple transformation, such as Jittering (adding noise to time series), Rotation (Flipping for univariate time series), Magnitude Warping (Warping signal's magnitude), Permutation (Changing position of randomly selected segments), and Scaling (multiplying the magnitude of a sequence by a random number).
+In \cite{Um_2017}, some of these methods have been evaluated on Parkinson's disease dataset and showed improvement on sequence classification using CNN.
 Slicing Window \cite{Cui_2016}, firstly, used with MCNN.
-It operates for time series as same as cropping for images, with this assumption that cropping sequence would preserve the corresponding label.
+It operates for time series as same as cropping for images, assuming that cropping sequence would preserve the corresponding label.
 Window Warping \cite{Guennec_2016} is proposed to reduce the overfitting of CNN and now is one of the most used techniques for data augmentation.
 This method is based on warping a random window through time.
 Results reported on \cite{Iwana_2020em} show window warping has the most positive effect among other practical methods for ResNet.
+These approaches are based on simple transformation on sequences to generate new samples; however, the main drawback of such methods is that are they able to preserve the samples' labels for all applications.

-There are some methods that take advantage of DTW directly for generating new samples.
+Some methods take advantage of DTW directly for generating new samples.
 Suboptimal warped time series generator (SPAWNER) \cite{Kamycki_2020} forces the warping path to pass a random point in distance matrice of Dynamic Time Warping (DTW) and then generate the new time series by averaging the suboptimally aligned sequences.
-DTW Barycenter Averaging (DBA) \cite{PETITJEAN2011678} is an averaging method for time series.
-In \cite{fawaz2018data}, a weighted version of DBA is evaluated on the UCR archive.
+DTW Barycenter Averaging (DBA) \cite{PETITJEAN2011678} is an averaging method for time series, which could be used as a data augmentation method, and in \cite{fawaz2018data}, a weighted version of DBA is evaluated on the UCR archive.
+Guided Warping \cite{Iwanatime_2020} leverages DTW to mix signals in the time domain.
+In this method, the optimal DTW warping path is calculated between reference and a teacher sample.
+Then, the reference's aligned time steps are set to corresponding teacher's ones.
+Random Guided Warping (RGW) \cite{Iwanatime_2020} and Discriminative Guided Warping (DGW) \cite{Iwanatime_2020} are two variants of this method.